test157t/Live2dModels-ST-/README.md

 Fantastic Days (Working) [61 Models, 4 Expressions Varying Motions] (@Nitral)

 Update: We have a Gallery viewer for all the models, Thanks to @Pyrater Make sure you show him some love!

+Thank @Baro for the motion fix tool, as it makes my life easier!